shfranc/ft_linux/README.md

 # ft_linux
-Personal linux distribution from scratch
+Personal linux distribution from scratch.
+Following the LFS setup with a 5.2 kernel.

 ## Setup
 1. VM debian 10